List of The Young and the Restless characters introduced in the 1980s: Julia Newman

 Julia proved that Eve was involved by having the poison analyzed.
-Victor realized that Eve had tried to poison him so that their son, Cole, could inherit half his wealth.
+Victor realized that Eve had tried to poison him so that their son, Cole, could inherit half of his wealth.
 With the help of Julia and his friend, Douglas Austin, Victor began a scheme to trap Eve into confessing and even proposed to her which the greedy Eve quickly accepted.
 The day of Victor and Eve's wedding, she arrived at the Newman estate to learn that Victor had died.
 Eve arranged to have Victor's coffin placed in the Newman living room and took over as the grieving fiancée.
 Max, sensing that she was losing her grip on reality, quickly married her, since it appeared that Victor had left his estate to Eve.
 When Julia confided to Eve that she thought Victor was murdered and that she wanted to exhume his body for an autopsy, Eve sent Max to the graveyard to dig up the corpse.
 At the cemetery, Max was so shocked to see Victor alive that he fell against a pitchfork and died.
 Eve tried to stab Victor and was committed to a sanitarium.

 A year later, Victor was marrying former stripper, Nikki Reed.
 Julia was at the ceremony and Eve Howard even escaped the sanitarium to try to stab Nikki.
 She failed, however.
 Around the same time, Julia tested another modeling career as Victor's enemy, Jack Abbott, hired Julia as Jabot Cosmetics' top model instead of his mistress, Diane Jenkins.
 At the same time, Julia had an affair with Ashley Abbott's fiancé, Eric Garrison.
 Julia ended up pregnant, but Eric never knew that Julia had given birth to his child.
 By 1985, Julia and her little girl, Jamie, left Genoa City and Julia ended up marrying Charles Martin.
 Jamie grew up assuming that Charles was her father, not Eric.
 During this time, Julia also built up a major interior design firm, Martin Designs, in Lake Forest, Illinois.